 Eradication of H. pylori (when present)

 Treatment of gastric and duodenal ulcers requires eradication of H. pylori Treatment Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
-Infection may be asymptomatic or result... read more when present (see also the American College of Gastroenterology’s 2017 guidelines for the treatment of Helicobacter pylori infection) and a reduction of gastric acidity.
+Infection may be asymptomatic or... read more when present (see also the American College of Gastroenterology’s 2017 guidelines for the treatment of Helicobacter pylori infection) and a reduction of gastric acidity.
 For duodenal ulcers, it is particularly important to suppress nocturnal acid secretion.

 Smoking should be stopped, and alcohol consumption should be stopped or limited to small amounts of dilute alcohol.
 There is no evidence that changing the diet speeds ulcer healing or prevents recurrence.
 Thus, many physicians recommend eliminating only foods that cause distress.